Sri Venkateswara Temple of North Carolina: History

-Starting in 1988, there was a growing demand by South Indians, living in the Research Triangle, for an alternative South Indian-style temple.
+Starting in 1988, there was a growing demand by South Indians, living in the Research Triangle Park, for an alternative South Indian-style temple.
 The only Hindu Temple in the area was an eclectic Hindu Temple in Morrisville.
 In July 1998, a couple bought 2.8 acre of undeveloped land at 21 Balaji Place, Cary.
-On Jan 1999, a Bhoomi Puja was held to purify the land and allow construction to begin.
+In January 1999, a Bhoomi Puja was held to purify the land and allow construction to begin.
 In 2002, Cary approved zoning for the construction of a Hindu temple.
 However, the group had to raise the funds for its construction.

 Construction

-By 2007, the plans and design for Sri Venkateswara Temple were finalized, and construction began in April 2009.
+By 2007, the plans and design for the Sri Venkateswara Temple were finalized.
+The construction of the temple began in 2007.
 Fourteen artisans were brought in from India to hand carve the temple's decorative Hindu idols out of cement.
 Engineer Nand Gopal Sachdeva was the main builder; he worked free of charge and billed other expenses at cost.
-Without his generosity, the Temple would have cost six million dollars but ended up only costing $3.5 million.
-The Temple was completed in May 2009.
+Without his generosity, the temple would have cost $6 million, but ended up only costing $3.5 million.
+The construction of the temple was completed in May 2009.
+In October 2022, the entrance tower or Rajagopuram was inaugurated by North Carolina Governor Roy Cooper.
+It was built by artisans from India and is 87 ft tall, and is the tallest one in North America.
+The tower is also called the Tower of Unity and Prosperity.

 Consecration

 On May 29, 2009, Prana Pratishtha, a ceremony dedicated to inviting a deity to live in the temple, was held and the temple was open the following day.
-The Temple was dedicated to Sri Venkateswara, the god of wealth and well being.
+The temple was dedicated to Venkateswara, the god of wealth and well-being.

 The opening ceremony of the Sri Venkateswara Temple was attended by over 10,000 guests including several politicians.
 During the ceremony, a 9 ft, 4000 lb statue of Sri Venkateswara, a form of Vishnu, was installed along with eighteen other deities.
 The total cost of the opening ceremony and consecration was over $1 million.